desaiashu/maya/README.md

 Backlog

+- Adjust reading speed in user profile
+- Toggle for streaming vs replying
+- Reduce space for new lines
+- Markdown
 - Better data / cache / download management so you're not pulling everything every time
 - Refresh authtoken each session
 - Swap Mongodb with async